 The Wolf in the Fog

-The scent hit him again—sharp, cold, and wrong.
-Kael stood in the torchlit hallway of his ruined castle, bare-chested and barefoot, staring at the thick fog curling in under the ancient stone door.
-It shouldn’t be here.
-Not this deep.
-Not this fast.
+The smell hit him again—sharp and cold.
+Kael stood in the torch-lit hallway of his old castle, with no shirt or shoes, looking at the thick fog coming in under the stone door.
+It shouldn't be here, not this deep or fast.

-And it doesn’t carry the scent of blood, moonfire, and a girl who shouldn’t be breathing.
+Fog doesn't move like that.
+And it doesn't smell like blood, moonfire, and a girl who should be dead.

-He clenched his jaw as he stepped forward, the old floor creaking beneath him.
-The fog had teeth tonight.
-It curled around his ankles like a beast that didn’t fear him.
-He hadn’t stopped thinking about the girl since he laid her in the healer’s bed—her skin too cold, her body too light, the crescent-shaped mark glowing faintly on her collarbone before fading again.
-It was the same mark that burned on his own chest every full moon.
-The curse he’d carried for years, buried deep in his blood, branded onto his soul.
+He stepped forward, the old floor creaking.
+The fog wrapped around his ankles like an animal that wasn't scared of him.
+He couldn't stop thinking about the girl since he put her in the healer's bed—her skin too cold, her body too light, with a crescent mark that glowed briefly on her collarbone.
+It was the same mark that burned on his chest every full moon.
+The curse he'd carried for years.

 The bed was empty.